top of page

 1813, Holland House - an intimidating drawing room

-H(whispering): Oons, we are indispensable to the Ton now Byron - look! is that R.B.
+H(whispering): Sunburn me! - we are indispensable to the Ton now Byron - look! is that R.B.
 Sheridan?

-B: Stop pointing! you're making a holy show of us!
-I'm trying to perfect my pale and interesting persona
+B: Stop pointing! you're making a holy show of us! (scrutinises mirror) I'm trying to perfect my pale and interesting persona

-H: Once my “Journeys” are published, and I am the new Lion, I will need a persona of my own - perhaps petite but potent (muses)
+H: Once my Journeys are published - and I am the new Lion - I will need a persona of my own - perhaps petite yet potent (muses)

 H: They want to be lay'ed

-B: Sink me Hobhouse - if I'm not surreptitiously enjoying the Ton - this excess of attention and flattery is deuced seductive (underlooks at passing heiresses)
+B: Devil be in it, Hobby - if I'm not surreptitiously enjoying the Ton - this excess of attention and flattery is deuced seductive (underlooks at passing heiresses)

 S(eyeing B - to Lord H): Why are those young men laughing so immoderately next to the brandy cellar?